1. Check if you fall under a compulsory sector pension fund

 3. See what the Collective Labour Agreement states about pension

-Even if your industry does not have an industry-wide pension fund, you are sometimes obliged to arrange a pension.
-This is then stated in the Collective Labour Agreement (CAO).
-Whether the CAO contains obligations depends on your membership of an employers' or professional association.
+Even if your industry does not have an industry-wide pension fund, you are sometimes obliged to arrange a pension:

 4. Provide your own pension scheme

 Is there no compulsory pension scheme for you and your employees?
-Then you decide if you offer a pension and what the pension scheme looks like.
+Then you can decide whether you want to offer a pension and what the pension scheme looks like.

 For example: